On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Abstract

 \section{Abstract}

-To investigate the intrinsic mechanism for the mixing enhancement by variable density behaviour, a canonical variable density (VD) mixing extracted from a supersonic streamwise vortex protocol, shock bubble interaction (SBI), is numerically studied and compared with a counterpart of passive scalar (PS) mixing.
-It is meaningful to observe that the maximum concentration decays much faster in VD SBI than in PS SBI regardless of the shock Mach numbers concerned ($Ma=1.22\sim 4$).
+To investigate the intrinsic mechanism for mixing enhancement by variable density behaviour, a canonical variable density (VD) mixing extracted from a supersonic streamwise vortex protocol, shock bubble interaction (SBI), is numerically studied and compared with a counterpart of passive scalar (PS) mixing.
+It is meaningful to observe that the maximum concentration decays much faster in VD SBI than in PS SBI regardless of the shock Mach number ($Ma=1.22\sim 4$).
 The quasi-Lamb-Oseen type velocity distribution in the PS SBI is found by analyzing the azimuthal velocity that stretches the bubble.
-Meanwhile, for the VD SBI, an additional stretching accelerated by the secondary baroclinic vorticity (SBV) production contributes to the faster-mixing decay.
-The underlying mechanism of the SBV accelerated stretching is further revealed through the density inertial induced velocity difference between the shocked light bubble and the heavy ambient air.
-By combining the inertial velocity difference model and the initial shock compression, a novel mixing time estimation for VD SBI is theoretically proposed by solving the advection-diffusion equation under a deformation field of an axisymmetric vortex with the additional SBV accelerated azimuthal velocity.
-Based on the mixing time model, a mixing enhancement number defined by the ratio of VD and PS mixing time further illustrates the dominant contribution from the density inertial effect rather than from shock strength, which implies a better control of density distribution for mixing enhancement in a supersonic streamwise vortex. \\
+Meanwhile, for the VD SBI, an additional stretching enhanced by the secondary baroclinic vorticity (SBV) production contributes to the faster-mixing decay.
+The underlying mechanism of the SBV-enhanced stretching is further revealed through the density and velocity difference between the shocked light bubble and the heavy ambient air.
+By combining the SBV-accelerated stretching model and the initial shock compression, a novel mixing time estimation for VD SBI is theoretically proposed by solving the advection-diffusion equation under a deformation field of an axisymmetric vortex with the additional SBV induced azimuthal velocity.
+Based on the mixing time model, a mixing enhancement number defined by the ratio of VD and PS mixing time further reveals the contribution from the variable-density effect, which implies a better control of density distribution for mixing enhancement in a supersonic streamwise vortex. \\